Hypothesis Testing > MANCOVA

 - A two way MANCOVA includes two independent variables.

 Covariates / Covariance Defined

 Covariance is a measure of how much two random variables vary together.
 It’s similar to variance, but where variance tells you how a single variable varies, co-variance tells you how two variables vary together.
 A covariate can be one of these two variables.
 It is any variable that effects how your independent variables act upon your dependent variables.
 For example, confounding variables are covariates.

-The assumptions for this test are the same as the assumptions for MANOVA, with the addition of a couple more for covariance.
+The assumptions for MANCOVA are the same as the assumptions for MANOVA, with the addition of a couple more for covariance.
 As you would expect with a complex test (compared to a much simpler test like a z-test), these assumptions are lengthy and somewhat complex.
-This is one reason why MANCOVAs are nearly always performed using software, as most statistical software will test for these assumptions before running the test.
+This is one reason why these tests are nearly always performed using software, as most statistical software will test for these assumptions before running the test.

 - Covariates and dependent variables are continuous and ratio/ ordinal.

 - Covariance matrices should be equal (reduces Type I error).

 - Independence of variables: the variables do not influence each other.

 - Random sampling: the data was collected using a random selection method.